Training tools for developing great people skills.

 In these instances, it can be helpful to use supervisor assessments.
 For example, when you have your team undergo employee training, you can assign a senior manager to assess and observe the employees and write a report about where improvement has occurred.

-While this might seem pretty subjective, you can have the senior manager quantify the impact of the training in a way that allows you to arrive at a true ROI ratio.
+While this might seem pretty subjective, you can have the senior manager quantify the benefits of training in a way that allows you to arrive at a true ROI ratio.

 For example, let's say that the senior manager identifies that the performance of the middle managers improved in the areas of teamwork and customer service.
 Suppose the observing manager finds that they improved by 10% and 5% in these areas, respectively.
 In that case, you can determine the ROI by adding the percentages together and dividing them by the number of inputs to find the average.
 In this instance, the overall average improvement would be 7.5%.